rust-lang/lang-team/src/initiatives/process/stages/experimental.md

 ### Exit: RFC approval

-To exit the Experimental stage, you need to prepare an RFC on the rust-lang/rfcs repository.
+To exit the Experimental stage, you typically need to prepare an RFC on the rust-lang/rfcs repository.
 This RFC needs to be approved by the lang team.
 The RFC can include "unresolved questions" to be resolved during the "development" phase.

 ### Exit: Go inactive